CaptEmulation/nitrogen-website/source/guides/start/camera.md

 This defines the [camera device](/docs/devices/camera.html) that we'd like to use.
 A device in Nitrogen implements of a set of agreed upon functionality for the commands it is able to execute.

 The module will check the platform and use the appropiate implementation of a [camera device](/docs/devices/camera.html).
-Under OSX it will be the command line tool `imagesnap`, if you are using Linux it will be `FSWebcamCamera` and if you are using Windows it will be `CommandCamCamera`.
-If you are running on a different platform you can modify the `default` case and if you want to force a specific module you can modify the appropiate case.
+Under OSX it will use `ImageSnapCamera`, with Linux it will be `FSWebcamCamera`, and under Windows it will be `CommandCamCamera`.

 The next line connects the camera to the Nitrogen service: